markets/awesome-ruby/README.md

 ## ORM/ODM Extensions

+* Auditing
+  * [ActsAsParanoid](https://github.com/ActsAsParanoid/acts_as_paranoid) - ActiveRecord plugin allowing you to hide and restore records without actually deleting them.
+  * [Audited](https://github.com/collectiveidea/audited) - Audited is an ORM extension for ActiveRecord & MongoMapper that logs all changes to your models.
+  * [PaperTrail](https://github.com/airblade/paper_trail) - Track changes to your ActiveRecord models' data for auditing or versioning.
+* Social
   * [ActiveRecord Reputation System](https://github.com/twitter/activerecord-reputation-system) - An Active Record Reputation System for Rails.
-* [ActsAsParanoid](https://github.com/ActsAsParanoid/acts_as_paranoid) - ActiveRecord plugin allowing you to hide and restore records without actually deleting them.
   * [ActsAsTaggableOn](https://github.com/mbleigh/acts-as-taggable-on) - A tagging plugin for ActiveRecord that allows for custom tagging along dynamic contexts.
+* Tree
   * [ActsAsTree](https://github.com/amerine/acts_as_tree) - Extends ActiveRecord to add simple support for organizing items into parent–children relationships.
   * [Ancestry](https://github.com/stefankroes/ancestry) - Organise ActiveRecord model into a tree structure using a variation on the materialised path pattern.
-* [Audited](https://github.com/collectiveidea/audited) - Audited is an ORM extension for ActiveRecord & MongoMapper that logs all changes to your models.
   * [Closure Tree](https://github.com/mceachen/closure_tree) - Easily and efficiently make your ActiveRecord models support hierarchies using a Closure Table.
   * [Mongoid Tree](https://github.com/benedikt/mongoid-tree) - A tree structure for Mongoid documents using the materialized path pattern.
-* [PaperTrail](https://github.com/airblade/paper_trail) - Track changes to your ActiveRecord models' data for auditing or versioning.

 ## Package Management